canelacho/aws-user-group-panama/README.md

 NodeJS, Express, Server, Service, Example, VueJS, Docker

-To get this repo use command: `git clone https://github.com/canelacho/aws-user-group-panama.git`
+To Clone this reposiroty use the command: `git clone https://github.com/canelacho/aws-user-group-panama.git`

-Docker image: canelacho/meetup9
+Docker image name: canelacho/meetup9

-Ports: 80 443
+Ports used for this docker image: 80 443

-To use docker image:
+To use this docker image: (Assuming you already have "docker" installed)
-1. Download image: `docker pull canelacho/meetup9`
+1. Download the image: `docker pull canelacho/meetup9`
 2. Run a new container: `docker run -d -p 80:80 -443:443 -name testMeetup canelacho/meetup9`

-Do not forget to stop the container after use it to release your ports Feel free to use this material and enjoy it!
+Do not forget to stop the container after using it to release its ports, feel free to use this material and enjoy it!

 #### Event Jun 05 2019

 Auth: **Hernán Daniel Piña Landinez**

 **@canelacho**

 <hdpldaniel@gmail.com>